Class of 2018

 - Hometown: Decatur, Georgia

 Margaret spent her Wilderness Leadership summer in Maine sailing along the coast and backpacking.
-For her Social Justice summer, she worked as an intern and project manager for the Bowman Creek Project, a collaboration between several universities and the City of South Bend to solve environmental infrastructure problems faced by the city in a way that benefitted the neighborhood in which the project operates.
+For her Social Justice summer, she worked as an intern and project manager for the Bowman Creek Educational Ecosystem, a collaboration between several universities and the City of South Bend to solve environmental infrastructure problems faced by the city in a way that benefits the neighborhood in which the project operates.
 Through this project, she was able to help engineer solutions to her community's problems in innovative ways.

-This fall, she was awarded a Center for Undergraduate Scholarly Engagement (CUSE) grant in order to research smart city infrastructure in Dublin, Ireland, in a interdisciplinary project with an international economics major and a psychology major.
-She also continued her work with the city of South Bend by interning for South Bend's Office of Innovation for most of the year.
-She is furthermore involved in interhall and intermural sports, McGlinn Hall Council, and the Society of Women Engineers on campus.
+In the fall of her sophomore year Margaret was awarded a Center for Undergraduate Scholarly Engagement (CUSE) grant in order to research smart city infrastructure in Dublin, Ireland, in a interdisciplinary project with an international economics major and a psychology major.
+She also continued her work with the City of South Bend by interning for South Bend's Office of Innovation for most of the year.
 For her Global Inquiry summer, Margaret conducted mechanical engineering research at the Polytechnic University of Valencia in Alcoy, Spain.
+Throughout her junior year, she was involved in additive manufacturing research with the Aerospace and Mechanical Engineering Department.
+She is furthermore involved in interhall and intramural sports, McGlinn Hall Council, and the Society of Women Engineers on campus.

 - Areas of Study: Finance; Applied Mathematics